project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/116-russ-carrington-on-why-knepp-after-rewilding-is-moving-into-regenerative-agriculture.md

 ---
-title: 116 Russ Carrington on why Knepp, after rewilding, is moving into regenerative agriculture
+title: 116 Russ Carrington On Why Knepp After Rewilding Is Moving Into Regenerative Agriculture
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2021-05-04)